 In short, yes.
 All wines will benefit from decanting, though several wine specialists may bristle at the thought of decanting a sparkling wine such as Champagne as it will inevitably cause the wine to lose some of its signature effervescence.
 Still, many wine professionals will decant all their wines, as introducing oxygen is the best way to make a wine taste its best.

-Young wines—or bottles released and consumed within 1-3 years of their vintage year) benefit from the vigorous introduction of oxygen that helps them find balance and expression in a short amount of time.
-Older wines most benefit from the decanting process as it introduces oxygen in a controlled way and also removes sediment that often accumulates in the bottle of wine that has aged for some time.
+Young wines—or bottles released and consumed within 1 to 3 years of their vintage year—benefit from the vigorous introduction of oxygen, as this helps them find balance and expression in a short amount of time.
+Older wines benefit from decanting as it introduces oxygen in a controlled way and removes sediment that often accumulates in aged bottles.
 Using a decanter when entertaining is also a simple way to add a dash of elegance to an event and may also aid in pouring more consistently for a larger number of guests.

 Decanting Young Wines

-First, collect the decanting vessel and bottle to be served along with a towel on hand for any spillage.
-Carefully open the bottle so as not to introduce any cork particles to the wine, though if the cork fails, this may be easily removed with a clean funnel and strainer.
-Next, pour the wine into the decanting vessel, allowing the wine to splash about the bottom and sides of the decanter.
-After the wine is poured into the decanter, vigorously swirl the decanter to continue to introduce oxygen to the wine.
-This swirling may continue for several minutes, or may be conducted periodically over the course of consumption to aid in aeration and expression.
+First, collect the decanting vessel and bottle to be served along with a clean hand towel.
+Carefully open the bottle so as not to introduce any cork particles to the wine—though if the cork fails, this may be easily removed with a clean funnel and strainer.
+Secondly, pour the wine into the decanting vessel, allowing the wine to splash about the bottom and sides of the decanter and vigorously swirl the decanter to continue introducing oxygen to the wine.
+The swirling may continue for several minutes or could be conducted periodically over the course of consumption to aid in aeration and expression.
 After swirling, use the decanter to serve into appropriate glassware.